iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/collection/createCollection.md

 import { type CreateCollectionResponse } from '@iexec/dataprotector';
 ```

-### collectionTokenId
+### collectionId

 `number`

-The collection token ID for the created collection.
+The collection ID for the created collection.

 ### txHash